 When you start to believe that having certain things will make you happy, you weaken yourself emotionally.
 As soon as you do those things, you already have a list of other things you think you ought to have to feel happy.
 You keep ticking off the list, and the list keeps on growing.
 It becomes an endless quest: finding happiness or feeling good.

 If your emotional state is dependent on many things, you can well imagine a lack of emotional stability.
-For each time any of those things go missing, it will disturb your emotional balance.
+Each time any of those things go missing, it will disturb your emotional balance.

 “It depends, son,” replied Mulla, “on whether you are shoveling it or buying it.”

 The world will continue to be relative, but you have a choice of gaining your absolute ground while living in the material world.
 Such ground will give you enough room to design your own world however you wish it.
-And as an added bonus, anyone who comes in your contact will bask in bliss.
+And as an added bonus, anyone who comes into contact with you will bask in bliss.

 In the next post, I will document an important practice for emotional transformation.